 MEET THE INSTRUCTORS

 Brian Olson has been playing the guitar since he was 16 years old.
-He received formal music training at the College of Charleston for two years in jazz guitar studies, before deciding to move back to Atlanta.
-Brian is self-taught on banjo, mandolin, and fingerstyle guitar, and is perfectly comfortable with all three.
-Since moving to Macon, Brian has played in the orchestra for multiple Theater Macon shows, and has played in venues around town with his wife, Georgia Olson.
-It is a privilege to be able to share his musical talents with the community in Macon.
-Brian instructs guitar.
+He received formal music training at the College of Charleston for two years in jazz guitar studies.
+Brian also plays banjo, mandolin, and fingerstyle guitar.
+Brian has played in the orchestra for multiple Theater Macon shows, and in venues around town with his wife, Georgia Olson.

-Kimberly Epps is a Louisiana native.
-She began singing at the age of 3 with her mother.
-Finding her true passion early on, she began performing all over the state.
-After moving to Georgia, Epps had the opportunity to begin musical theater work.
-She starred in Annie, The Wiz, The Civil War, Fences, Ain’t Misbehavin’, Nunsense, and was in Freedom Theatre’s production of Sparkle.
+Kimberly Epps began singing at the age of 3 with her mother.
+She has starred in Annie, The Wiz, Fences, and was in Freedom Theatre’s production of Sparkle.
 Epps has also written and recorded with Randy Jackson, Tim and Bob, Daryll Simmons, High Rock Entertainment group and Danish producer, Troels Neilson.
-Kimberly instructs stage and vocal performances.

 VIOLIN, VIOLA & CELLO